datastax/csharp-driver/doc/features/components/mapper/README.md

 The Mapper component handles the mapping of CQL table columns to fields in your classes.

-The Mapper component (previously known as [cqlpoco][cqlpoco]) is a lightweight object mapper for Apache Cassandra.
-It lets you write queries with CQL, while it takes care of mapping rows returned from Cassandra to your classes.
+The Mapper component (previously known as [cqlpoco][cqlpoco]) is a lightweight object mapper for DataStax Enterprise.
+It lets you write queries with CQL, while it takes care of mapping rows returned from DSE to your classes.
 It was inspired by [PetaPoco][petapoco], NPoco, [Dapper.NET][dapper] and the [cqlengine][cqlengine] project.

 To use the Mapper: